-There are hundreds of versions of Cincinnati Style Chili out there – and this is my mom’s (Susie’s).
+There are lots of Cincinnati Chili recipes out there – and this is my mom’s (Susie’s).
 Here’s what makes hers different:

 - First, the ground chuck is boiled and drained.
 Boiling ground beef is an easy way to make sure the beef comes out into evenly cooked, small crumbles.
 I don’t do that for every recipe, but it’s great for this chili recipe.

-- Also, onions and garlic for the chili mixture should be sautéed.
+- Also, onions and garlic for the chili mixture should be sautéd first.
 Cook them in a skillet with 1 tablespoon butter or olive oil until fragrant and translucent.